 Home invasion is more complex.
 There are three degrees of home invasion under MCL 750.110a:

-First Degree Home Invasion: A person who breaks and enters a dwelling with intent to commit a felony, larceny, or assault, and is either armed with a dangerous weapon or if another person is lawfully present at the time of the breaking an entering is guilty of first-degree home invasion.
+First-Degree Home Invasion: A person who breaks and enters a dwelling with intent to commit a felony, larceny, or assault, and is either armed with a dangerous weapon or if another person is lawfully present at the time of the breaking and entering is guilty of first-degree home invasion.

-The penalty for second degree invasion can include up to 15 years in prison, a fine up to $3,000, or both.
+The penalty for second-degree invasion can include up to 15 years in prison, a fine of up to $3,000, or both.

-The penalty for third degree home invasion is up to 5 years in prison, a fine up to $2,000, or both.
+The penalty for a third-degree home invasion charge is up to 5 years in prison, a fine of up to $2,000, or both.

 Marquette’s Home Invasion Defense Team